$L_0$ Isotonic Regression With Secondary Objectives: Final Remarks

 \section{Final Remarks}

-Datasets are quickly becoming vastly larger and more complex, often with linearly ordered but not real-valued indices and values.
-Because of this, and algorithmic advances, nonparametric regression, particularly isotonic regression, are becoming increasingly important.
-When optimizing the Hamming distance, in general there will be many $L_0$ isotonic regressions and choosing among them may be useful but difficult.
-We choose ones which optimize secondary criteria based on other $L_p$ metrics.
-We gave algorithms for computing them, and many have already shown the utility of isotonic regression for $L_0$ and other metrics~\cite{MonoDataSci_DeBaets19,Brabantetal,LearnRelab_Cano18,LIS_SublinApproxMultidim,Relab_Feelders06,LIS_SublinApproxPosets,LIS_SublinApproxDyn1D_20,Relab_PijlsPot14,Relab_Radeeta09,Relab_Radetal12,RULEM17}.
+Datasets are quickly becoming vastly larger and more complex, often with order-constrained relationships between independent and dependent variables, but the relationships are difficult to evaluate due to noise.
+Because of this, nonparametric regression, particularly isotonic regression, is becoming increasingly important.
+Various criteria may be used for deciding how to enforce isotonic (monotonic) assumptions, and for linearly ordered labels one criterion is to minimize the number of labels that must be changed.
+When optimizing this $L_0$ distance (aka Hamming distance), in general there will be many $L_0$ isotonic regressions and choosing among them can be useful but difficult.
+We choose ones which optimize secondary criteria based on other $L_p$ metrics, an approach also used in~\cite{Relab_Radeeta09}.
+We gave algorithms for computing them, and many authors have already shown the utility of isotonic regression for $L_0$ and other metrics~\cite{MonoDataSci_DeBaets19,Brabantetal,LearnRelab_Cano18,LIS_SublinApproxMultidim,Relab_Feelders06,LIS_SublinApproxPosets,LIS_SublinApproxDyn1D_21v2,Relab_PijlsPot14,Relab_Radeeta09,Relab_Radetal12,RULEM17}.

-In Lemma~\ref{lem:12penalty} a persistent tree is used for the prefix $L_1$ calculations.
-An algorithm for $L_1$ prefix isotonic regression appeared in~\cite{QUnimodal}, taking $\Theta(n \log n)$ time using a somewhat complicated implementation via mergeable heaps.
-G. Rote~\cite{Rote} developed an interesting and much simpler geometric approach, taking the same time, but the persistent tree implementation also seems simple.
-Further, once constructed, given any segment of indices the median of that segment, and the $L_1$ error of using some given value as the regression value of the segment, can be determined in $\Theta(\log n)$ time.
+The algorithms utilize maximum flow algorithms, and for \wellp{1} and \wellp{2} also utilize algorithms for $L_1$ and $L_2$ isotonic regression.
+Since there continues to be advances in algorithms for these problems, and we just use them via subroutine calls, we have given algorithms stated in general terms, using $\mathcal{T}(n,m)$ to represent the fastest maximum flow algorithm relevant to the problem, and general references to the currently fastest $L_1$ and $L_2$ algorithms.
+The wikipedia page~\cite{Flow_wiki} is usually up-to-date on the fastest flow algorithms, and~\cite{QFastest} is usually up-to-date on the fastest $L_p$ isotonic algorithms for various dags and $p \in \{0, 1, 2, \infty\}$.